Ritayu09/LibraryManagement---Project/README.md

 ### Library Management Project

-The project involves Inventory module to manage books and other stationary items for the Library and Users module to keep record of library members and employees.
+The project involves developing a library management package in Python.
+The package includes Inventory sub-package to manage books and other stationary items for the Library and Users sub-package to keep record of students and teachers.

+The documentation folder has detailed information about different class objects along with their methods and attributes for each of the sub-package.

 Completed the project under Software Development Course and is integrated with Travis-CI testing.